mm80843/T3.5/docs/Benef/PBN__Benef_152.md

 # __Public awareness and support__

-## Name of the Benefit

-Increasing public awareness and support for nature conservation and PCAs

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased public involvement and participation in conservation efforts](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_153.md)